 Zen Monk Alain Lafon

 Zen Monk Alain M. Lafon has lived for three years as Digital Nomad with only a backpack.
 After many years of formal daily Zen practice and an ordination in 2011, he lead the daily meditation as well as retreats.
 In 2015 he joined the Insopor Zen Academy.
-Now, he is head monk of the Lambda Zen Temple.
+He is the abbot of the Lambda Zen Temple in Glarus.